 “A famous explorer once said.” is the very first line that you hear in this game.
 The opening of this game is beautiful enough to keep your attention but is it good enough?
 This series got a reboot after the negative reception of Underworld, which is still in my eyes a darn good game.
-In this reboot you play as, who else, Lara Croft.
+In this reboot, you play as, who else, Lara Croft.
 Yeah, only younger this time around.
-I realize that I’m late with this review, and that many played this game already.
+I realize that I’m late with this review and that many played this game already.
 But I have only recently gained interested again in reviewing.
 So, yeah.
-Messy introduction is messy.
+A messy introduction is messy.

 “Not who we are.”